 Vehicle Dealership.
-An establishment that sells or leases new or used automobiles, motorcycles, and recreational vehicles.
-A vehicle dealership may maintain an inventory of the vehicles for sale or lease either on-site or at a nearby location, and may provide on-site facilities for the repair and service of the types of vehicles sold or leased by the dealership.
+An establishment that sells or leases new or used motor vehicles, including but not limited to, automobiles, trucks, motorcycles, and recreational vehicles.
+A vehicle dealership may maintain an inventory of the vehicles for sale or lease either onsite or at a nearby location, and may provide on-site facilities for the repair and service of the types of vehicles sold or leased by the dealership.